-Click the Experiment tile to view the experiment’s trial display.
+Click the Experiment name to view the experiment’s trial display.
 The loss curve is similar to the single-GPU experiment in the previous exercise but the time to complete the trial is reduced by about half.

 Run a Hyperparameter Tuning Job¶